vatesfr/xen-orchestra/docs/backups.md

 Go to Backup > overview > edit.

-Then edit the schedule and check the healtcheck box.
+Then edit the schedule and check the healthcheck box.

 ![](./assets/restorehealthcheck.png)